codekulturbonn/espocto/README.md

 ## Games

 There are ~100 games from [the CHIP-8 archive](https://johnearnest.github.io/chip8Archive/) in "vendor/chip8Archive/roms".

-Put them in an SDcard in directory "/chip8".
-Also, put file "chip8.txt" in the root directory of this SDcard.
-This file is created from "chip8Archive/programs.json" with a small Python script.
+The emulator needs the files to be in a special format, which is created by running `make fs`.
+Put the folder `ec8` with the ROMs *.ec8 (or the contents of file `ec8.zip` in the release) in the root of your SDcard.

 ## The Board